schakra/WindowsLiveID-Drupal-Module/README.txt

 USAGE
 -----
 1)User Login
-    - Clicking on ‘Log in using Windows Live ID’ link will take the user to Windows Live authentication page if user not logged in yet.
+    - Clicking on â€˜Log in using Windows Live IDâ€™ link will take the user to Windows Live authentication page if user not logged in yet.
     - After the user logins successfully on the Windows Live page, the Windows Live Service will automatically redirect the user back to the Drupal web site.
     - User can login and associate the Windows Live ID, if they have a Drupal account before.
-        - User can register and login with the Windows Live ID, once the site administrator approves the request and user validates drupal account.
+    - User can register and login with the Windows Live ID, once the site administrator approves the request and user validates Drupal account.
-2) Administring WindowsLiveId Module
+2) Administering WindowsLiveId Module
     - In addition to managing the Installation settings the Administer can,
-    - From the User Account page Remove existing identities (Association with windows liveid)
+    - From the User Account page Remove existing identities (Association with Windows Live ID)

 LIMITATIONS AND KNOWN ISSUES
 ----------------------------